cesar-a-benitez/LoRaAT/readme.md

-      // Wait Message Function - Função de Espera de Mensagem waitMsg();    // Wait the answer and print in via Serial - Espera a mensagem e imprime via Serial waitAnsMsg(); // Wait and return the answer - Espera e retorna a mensagem - (delay = timedelay*2) }
+      // Wait Message Function - Função de Espera de Mensagem waitMsg();    // Wait the answer and print in via Serial - Espera a mensagem e imprime via Serial waitAnsMsg(); // Wait and return the answer - Espera e retorna a mensagem - (delay = timedelay*2) waitACK();    // Function that returns true if an ACK has been received or false if not received }
 ```